juangzj/Learning-Python/POO-python-execise/instructions.md

 📝Exercie 07
 Create a Vehicle class with a method start().
 Create a Car class that inherits from it and adds a honk() method

+📝Excersie 07
+Create a Person class with a method greet().
+Cretae a Student class that inherits from Person and add study